 All watermain shall be tested, flushed, swabbed and disinfected.
-Such procedures shall be in accordance with OPSS 441 for pressure testing and the most recent version of AWWA C651 and the MOECC "Watermain Disinfection Procedure" for disinfection and connection to the waterworks system.
-The Developer shall inform the Municipal Engineer when the watermain is to be tested and disinfected.
-Bacteriological testing will be completed by the municipal operating authority.
-The Developer will be billed for any testing or retesting required.
-Any failure of the testing and disinfecting shall require the Developer to reflush, retest and/or redisinfect the watermain until the watermain has met the requirements of the Ontario Provincial Standard Specifications and the MOECC, to the satisfaction of the Municipality.
-Minimum requirements for bacteriological testing are:
+Such procedures shall be in accordance with OPSS 441 for pressure testing and the most recent version of AWWA C651 and the MECP "Watermain Disinfection Procedure" for disinfection and connection to the waterworks system.
+The Developer shall inform the Municipal Engineer when the watermain is to be tested and disinfected, with at least 48 hours notice.